Designing for Wellness

 Vinyl has a big role to play in wellness.

-Indeed, resilient vinyl flooring is being used more and more in hospitals and other health care settings.
+Resilient vinyl flooring is being used more and more in hospitals and other health care settings.
 Luxury vinyl products, available in tile, sheet, and planks, are increasingly in demand for their durability, ease of cleaning, and aesthetics.
-Vinyl upholstery fabrics, furniture, and wall protection are likewise materials of choice for long-term care facilities due to their ease of maintenance and their role in infection control.
-Slip-resistant vinyl floors help residents move safety without falling, and cushioned vinyl flooring can reduce injuries in case of falls.
+Vinyl upholstery fabrics, furniture, and wall protection are the materials of choice for healthcare and long-term care facilities due to their ease of maintenance and their role in infection control.
+Slip-resistant vinyl floors reduce the risk of falls and facilitate ease of movement for residents using assistive devices, while cushioned vinyl flooring can reduce staff fatigue and reduce injuries in case of falls.

 Because vinyl upholstery and other interior finish products are easy to clean, specifying and installing vinyl products can also reduce staff time for cleaning and disinfection.
 By following Centers for Disease Control (CDC) protocols, vinyl products can be safely cleaned, supporting the health and wellness of environmental service teams, patients, residents, and health care providers.